nlsfi/geoserver-configurations/styles/readme.md

 For map products containing symbols, there is a directory named according to the map product, containing svg-symbols.
 These symbols are referenced to in SLD-styles.

+Styles defining placename visualization refer to Arial and fonts created from this font (nls.fi specific italic, bold and backslanted).
+These fonts are not available on default Geoserver installations, but need to be added separetly.
+Default fonts on Geoserver installation

 License:

 Maastokartta- ja taustakarttasarjan SLD-esitystyylit, jonka tekijä on Maanmittauslaitos, on lisensoitu Creative Commons 4.0 Kansainvälinen -käyttöluvalla.